Wyko/essential_deathworlders/content/books/good-training/3-instinct.md

 Firth looked up in stunned silence which Adam filled by pressing on.
 "You’re full of bullshit, man.
 I don’t really care about what you think.
 What I care about is what you actually do.
 So you’ve got these urges?
 Well how long have you had ‘em?"

 "Since, oh, about twelve or so.
 Earlier.
-Uh…around when I noticed girls were awesome, I guess.
+Uh... around when I noticed girls were awesome, I guess.
 I mean, *really* noticed them, not just puppy love shit."

 "Fine.
 You ever acted on any of that?"